Back to Blog

 To better illustrate these costs, let's consider a few examples:

-• Typical 65-Year-Old: Enrolling in Original Medicare might mean paying $0 for Part A and $185 per month for Part B. Adding Part D at $38 per month totals approximately $223 per month in premiums, excluding other out-of-pocket expenses.
+• Typical 65-Year-Old: Enrolling in Original Medicare might mean paying $0 for Part A and $185 per month for Part B. Adding Part D at $38 per month totals approximately $223 per month in premiums, excluding the annual Part B deductible of $257 and any out-of-pocket expenses like copays and coinsurance.
+If this individual needs a knee replacement, they could face a Part A deductible of $1,676 and 20% coinsurance for physical therapy under Part B.

 Common Mistakes and Considerations